It is our aim to inform the patients about the fees and payments they will have to pay prior or during their treatments at the practice.

 Practice policies regarding cancellations, late cancelation and failed to attend

-The practice can deregister without notice and/ or refuse to accept any patient who made:
+The practice can deregister without notice and/ or refuse to accept to see or register any patient who:

-- 3 or more cancellations during a treatment plan or in the last 12 months;
+- had three or more cancellations during a treatment plan or in the last 12 months;

-- 2 or more late cancellations during a treatment plan or in the last 12 months;
+- had two or more late cancellations during a treatment plan or in the last 12 months;

-- has one or more FTAs during a treatment plan or in the last 6 months.
+- had one or more FTAs during a treatment plan or in the last 6 months.